jackylk/carbon-requested-feature/README.md

 ## Timeseries Table

 1. Support data retention policy, so that old data is automatically deleted
+2. In memory segment
+3. Streaming pre-aggregate
-2. Support pre-aggregate table loading in rollup manner to improve loading speed, like rollup to month table based on day table instead of fact table
+4. Support pre-aggregate table loading in rollup manner to improve loading speed, like rollup to month table based on day table instead of fact table

 ## Streaming Table